jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 ## Keyboard

 If you want to test out the keyboard, you can hook it up, but you'll need to follow the keyboard assembly to get the stabilizers, switches, and keycaps installed as well.
-You may want to wait until later and use SSH or an extra keyboard for initial testing.
+You'll be able to assemble the rest of the keyboard case around it later, just removing a few of the switches and keys to access the screw mount points.
+But, you may elect to wait until later and use SSH or an extra keyboard for initial testing.

 ### 1. Connect Keyboard to Daughterboard